palmerwenzel/deep-research-brainlift/docs/tech-stack.md

 ### Best Practices
 - **Strict Type Safety:**
   - Enable `strict: true` in your `tsconfig.json` to enforce strict type-checking.
-  - Leverage TypeScript’s built-in utility types and use type inference where possible.
+  - Leverage TypeScript's built-in utility types and use type inference where possible.
 - **Modular Code Structure:**
   - Organize code into modules and separate concerns logically.
   - Prefer using functions over classes for clear, predictable behavior.